 The Jobcentre Plus can offer you free training for up to 6 weeks in different industries or areas of work.
 You can speak to a work coach about this.
 You can access the training if you are receiving certain benefits – Jobseeker’s Allowance or Employment and Support Allowance.

 Find out more about Jobcentre Plus and other places you can go to get help looking for employment:

 Jobcentre Plus online contact form.

 Apprenticeships allow you to work, get paid a wage and study for a qualification at the same time.
 You can study an apprenticeship at any age.
 Find out more here.

 Universities offer Higher Education courses (BA Hons and BSc Hons Degrees) and professional qualifications.
 Students of all ages can apply, if they have the right qualifications.
 There are several universities in Leeds and also smaller colleges offering Higher Education.
 Find out more here.

-Community Interpreter courses are running in Leeds and offer the opportunity to develop skills and gain a qualification to become an interpreter.
-Find out more here LINK.
+Community Interpreter courses offer the opportunity to develop skills and gain a qualification to become an interpreter in your first language.
+Find out more here:

 How to find out if your qualifications are recognised in the UK

-UK NARIC is the UK national agency that compares international qualifications and skills and can provide the official document you need to get them recognised in the UK.
+UK ENIC is the UK national agency that compares international qualifications and skills and can provide the official document (Statement of Comparability) you need to get them recognised in the UK.